What Is Vitiligo? A Dermatologist Explains the Skin Condition

 Keep reading to get all of the most common questions about vitiligo answered by a board-certified dermatologist, like what it is, how to care for it, and skin treatments that can help.

 What Is Vitiligo?

 It can occur in all skin tones, but it’s more visible in those with dark skin because they have more melanin.
-“It affects approximately one percent of the population,” Dr. Hartman says.
-“Although vitiligo might develop in anyone at any life span, it most commonly develops in people aging 10 to 30 years.”
+“It affects approximately one per cent of the population,” Dr Hartman says.
+“Although vitiligo might develop in anyone at any life span, it most commonly develops in people ageing 10 to 30 years.”